DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 with a thought-provoking column in the quality newspaper *NRC Handelsblad*.
-Having remained in the building throughout the years, she argued for the importance of alternative places when she was interviewed by Amsterdam’s local television station AT5.[^34] Such examples show that even though the original setup with self-managing groups failed, some of its alternative spirit continued to mark the building.
+Having remained in the building throughout the years, she argued for the importance of alternative places when she was interviewed by Amsterdam’s local television station AT5.

 Looking at the period after the initial two year startup phase, it is fairly obvious that the Volkskrant building became a relevant and